Classic DP: Game Theory

 .

-To illustrate, let's assume piles = [2, 8, 3, 5]
+To understand with an example, assume piles = [2, 8, 3, 5]

-with indices starting from 0.
-Then:
+, with indexing starting from 0:

 dp[0][1].fir = 8

-implies that for the stone piles [2, 8]
+means that facing stone piles [2, 8]

-implies that for the stone piles [8, 3, 5]
+means that facing stone piles [8, 3, 5]

 .

-II.
-State Transition Equation
+2. State Transition Equation

-Based on the previous definition of the dp
+According to the definition of the dp

-, the ending index j
+, ending index j

 dp[i][j][fir or sec]